AlekHarden/OpenGL-GLFW-Template/README.md

-# OpenGL-GUI
+# Template for OpenGL projects using GLFW
-OpenGL Gui Template
+Start out your projects with a window, opengl context, and a settings file.